 - You will normally be asked to bring a urine sample at each of your antenatal checks.
 How often this is depends on how your pregnancy is progressing and whether you have any problems or complications.

 - You should also have your urine tested if you develop symptoms of bladder infection (cystitis) or kidney infection at any stage during pregnancy.

 What is the treatment for a urine infection in pregnancy?

 There are several different types of antibiotic that can help.
 Your doctor will choose the type most likely to help you.
 A seven-day course of an antibiotic is the usual treatment.
 Any symptoms will usually improve within a few days.
 However, it is very important that you complete the course of antibiotics.
 The choice of antibiotic used may be different when you are pregnant.
 The antibiotics used to treat urine infections in pregnant women are safe to take in pregnancy.

 You should see a doctor if your symptoms do not go, or if you feel worse after a few days.
 Some germs (bacteria) are resistant to some antibiotics.
 This can be identified from tests done on the urine sample.
 A change of antibiotic is needed if the bacterium is found to be resistant to the first antibiotic.

-Note: this is a little different to the treatment of bladder infection (cystitis) in non-pregnant women.
+Note: If you are pregnant treatment with an antibiotic is usually advised whether or not you have symptoms.
+This is a little different to the treatment of bladder infection (cystitis) in non-pregnant women.
 Not having any treatment is an option in non-pregnant women, as cystitis often goes without treatment.
-However, if you are pregnant, treatment with an antibiotic is usually advised.

 You should do a further sample of urine when you have finished your antibiotics.
 This will check the infection has been treated properly.